spapas/spapas.github.io/content/django-cbv-tutorial.rst

                     header=self.get_header(), body=self.render_context(),
                 )

 So what happens here?
-First of all we inherit from ``ClassClassView`` to keep the ``as_view`` method which doesn't need changing.
+First of all we inherit from ``CustomClassView`` to keep the ``as_view`` method which doesn't need changing.
 Beyond this, the render uses methods (``get_header`` and ``render_context``) to retrieve the values from the header and the body - this means that we could re-define these methods to an inherited class in order to override